iamjamlin/AuraMuse/terms/en/index.md

 You may not import, use, or display any content that infringes the lawful rights of others, violates applicable laws or regulations, breaches public order or good morals, or violates platform rules.
 In principle, you are responsible for any rights disputes, complaints, or legal liabilities arising from your import, use, or management of local content.

-Auralis currently does not upload your imported custom audio, images, or videos to our own servers.
+AuraMuse currently does not upload your imported custom audio, images, or videos to our own servers.
 Such content is mainly used for playback, display, and local management on your own device.

 ### 4. Caching and Offline Use

 Some member audio resources may support preparation, caching, or offline use within the app.
-Such caches are intended only to improve your playback experience in Auralis, and do not constitute a transfer, delivery, or permanent license of the relevant audio files.
+Such caches are intended only to improve your playback experience in AuraMuse, and do not constitute a transfer, delivery, or permanent license of the relevant audio files.

 Cached resources may change or become unavailable due to factors such as: